okyeron/OMX-27/Docs.md

 CV pitch output is limited to about 4.3 octaves.

 USBMIDI should be plug-and-play with any USBMIDI compatible host. iPad works great with the camera connection kit.
-Hardware MIDI TRS jack is switchable between Type-A and Type-B.
+Hardware MIDI TRS output jack is switchable between Type-A and Type-B.

 ## Layout